betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-5.md

 - New CLI settings to fine-tune the disarm threshold, adjust the smoothing of the velocity D factor, and adjust how aggressively the IMU will handle a heading IMU error
 - Some CLI settings have been re-named to be more consistent.
 - A new `GPS_CONNECTION` debug to help resolve technical issues relating to the connection with the module and the CPU usage of the GPS code
-- the Status CLI menu now reports the status of the connection to the GPS unit, including baud rate and the detected type of module
+- The Status CLI menu now reports the status of the connection to the GPS unit, including baud rate and the detected type of module
 - Numerous bugfixes and tweaks for both safety and performance

 With these changes, GPS Rescue is now far more reliable than ever before.